 And because you’re a first home buyer, you may be eligible for a first home buyer grant.
 This is a grant available to Australian citizens or permanent residents who wish to buy or build their first home, which will be their principal place of residence within 12 months of settlement.

 We will also liaise with the lender, your conveyancer and your real estate agent.
-Basically, it’s our job to do all the hard work and you can focus on finding the right home for you.
-We’ll be there every step of the way to guide you through the entire home loan process and after.
+Basically, it is our job to do all the hard work and you can focus on finding the right home for you.
+We will be there every step of the way to guide you through the entire home loan process and beyond.

 Common questions for first home buyers.